Chapter

 I was on Earth

-now, which my little band had been desperately trying to reach because
+now, which my little band had desperately tried to reach because that

-that was where my power was strongest.
-It had once given me the ability
+was where my power was strongest.
+It should have allowed me to shift

-spatially shift myself out of here and flee back in time before all
+myself out of here and flee backward in time before all this

-this happened to try to stop it.
-That ability had been given to the
+destruction happened to try to stop it.
+That ability had been gifted to

-Pythias by the god Apollo millennia ago, but he hadn’t trusted us with
+the Pythias by the god Apollo millennia ago, but he hadn’t trusted us

 Which,